electronicarts/ea-async/README.md

 Who should use it?
 ------

-EA Async should be used to write non-blocking asynchronous code that makes heavy use of CompletableFutures or CompletionStage.
-It improves scalability by freeing worker threads while your code awaits other processes;
+EA Async contains heavy usage of CompletableFutures and CompletionStage that is used to write non-blocking asynchronous code.
+EA Async improves scalability by freeing worker threads while your code awaits the completion of other processes.
+Productivity is also improved by simplifying asynchronous code for readability.
-And improves productivity by making asynchronous code simpler and more readable.

 Developer & License
 ======